HOW TO BE SELF DISCIPLINED or HOW TO IMPROVE SELF DISCIPLINE

 You need to know that your subconscious mind sends messages to your motor functions, emotions, and other members of your physical and psychological network.

-To be effective, Emotional mind’s ploy needs to implement self-talk.
-But because you now are aware of what emotional mind is saying, you can dispute that message and repeat your message over and over, and overrule Emotional mind’s message.
+To be effective, the Emotional mind’s ploy needs to implement self-talk.
+But because you now are aware of what the emotional mind is saying, you can dispute that message and repeat your message over and over, and overrule the Emotional mind’s message.